qiaoandrew/qiaoandrew/README.md

 ## Hi there! 👋

-I'm Andrew, a CS student @ UWaterloo.
-For me, programming is all about building and fixing.
-I want to build easy-to-use products that address meaningful pain points that the people around me experience.
+I'm Andrew, a Computer Science student at UWaterloo and Software Engineer Intern at Snowflake.
+For me, engineering is all about building and fixing.
+The problem I'm currently invested in is how large organizations can better align product, design, and engineering teams.

 ### Some Fun Stuff I've Done 😎
-* **Software Engineer Intern @ Snowflake**: Learning lots and having lots of fun building Snowflake and Streamlit!
+* **Software Engineer Intern @ Snowflake**: Engineering Snowflake's component library and E2E testing framework
-* **Software Developer Intern @ IBM**: Built generative AI tools for some of Canada's largest insurance organizations.
+* **Software Developer Intern @ IBM**: Built generative AI tools for some of Canada's largest insurance organizations
-* **Software Developer Intern @ UHN**: Evaluated GPT-4V's effectiveness in diagnosing health conditions, helping researchers determine AI's suitability for clinical care and education.
-* **Software Developer Intern @ TD**: Engineered financial systems to automate trade report generation, perform asset and liability analysis, and facilitate model development.
+* **Software Developer Intern @ TD**: Developed analytic tools for financial analysis
-* **Research Engineer Intern @ U of T**: Developed an AI platform for a research study with 500+ participants as part of a university-partnered collaboration with OpenAI.
-* **VP of Web Development @ UWaterloo Data Science Club**: Led a team of developers in enhancing and maintaining the [club website](https://www.uwdatascience.ca/).
-* **Pethsapp**: Revamped my former high school's mobile app to help 1200+ students, staff, and parents stay up-to-date on school info, available on the [App Store](https://apps.apple.com/ca/app/pethsapp/id1544635100) and [Google Play](https://play.google.com/store/apps/details?id=com.trudeausac.pethsapp&hl=en_CA&gl=US).
-Peaked in the Top 15 in the Apple App Store.

 ### My Favourite Tools 🛠️
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)